rust-lang/mdBook/guide/src/cli/test.md

 them to be able to automatically test these code examples.

 mdBook supports a `test` command that will run all available tests in a book.
-At the moment, only rustdoc tests are supported, but this may be expanded upon in the future.
+At the moment, only Rust tests are supported.

 #### Disable tests on a code block